ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

   "level" flight
 - when in fixed wing flight the nose of the aircraft will try to point forward for "level" flight

+Q_TAILSIT_THSCMX defines the maximum throttle scaling that will be applied to the control surfaces, this should be reduced if oscillations are seen at throttles bellow hover throttle.

+Q_TAILSIT_RLL_MX allows the roll limit angle limit to be set differently from Q_ANGLE_MAX.
+If left at zero both pitch and roll are limited by Q_ANGLE_MAX.
+If none zero roll angle will be limited, pitch max angle will still be Q_ANGLE_MAX.
+This should be set if your tailsitter can achieve much larger pitch angle that would be safe for roll.

 Orientation
 ===========